ddols/Structural-genome-annotation-workflow/README.md

 - `samples` - Path to the RNA-seq files.
 In here, we need to specify a name under which a series of datasets will be associated.
 Why?
-Because maybe we are using transcriptomes from different tissues to annotate our genome, and it can be easier to track those files (i.e. transcript maps against the genome) downstream under specific names.
+Because maybe we are using transcriptomes from different tissues to annotate our genome, and it can be easier to track those files (i.e., transcript maps against the genome) downstream under specific names.
 We will have to indicate the `type` (often `paired-end`) and the paths to the `*_1.fastq` & `*_2.fastq` files.
-In the example above, we are only using whole-body transcripts, but if we wanted to add data from specific body parts that we had sequenced or downloaded we could say so as follows:
+In the example above, we are only using whole-body transcripts, but if we wanted to add data from specific body parts that we had sequenced or downloaded, we could say so as follows:

 ``` r